96rocks/rock960/hardware-docs/hardware-user-manual.md

 ### I2C {2/3}

 - The 96Boards specification calls for two I2C interfaces to be present on the High Speed Expansion Connector.
 Both interfaces are optional unless a MIPI-CSI interface has been implemented.
 Then an I2C interface shall be implemented.
-- The Helio X20 Development Board implementation supports two MIPI-CSI interfaces and therefore must support two I2C interfaces.
+- The ROCK960 Board implementation supports two MIPI-CSI interfaces and therefore must support two I2C interfaces.
 For MIPI-CSI0 the companion I2C2 is routed directly from the RK3399 SoC.
 For MIPI-CSI1, the companion I2C is I2C3.
-Each of the I2C lines is pulled up to VIO18_PMU via 4.7K resistor.
+Each of the I2C line's pull up can be set from RK3399 internally.

 ### SD/SPI